Here’s why you need to attend TC Sessions: Robotics

 Felix Capital raises $150M to double down on tech startups from the ‘creative class’

 Robots are soon going to eat the world.
 And not in a scary, death of humanity way.
-Robotics are innovating and disrupting every facets of society from medicine to manufacturing to flipping burgers.
+Robotics are innovating and disrupting every facet of society from medicine to manufacturing to flipping burgers.
 It’s in this vein that TechCrunch programmed our first, one-day conference centered around robotics, machine learning and how small companies can make an impact.

 TC Sessions: Robotics brings together the best minds in the industry to chat about current developments and trends shaping the future.
-The event is held at MIT on July 17.
+The event will be held at MIT on July 17.

-Let’s get this out of the way: There are few tickets left to purchase, but seating is limited.
+Let’s get this out of the way: There are few tickets left to purchase, and seating is limited.
 MIT’s Kresge Auditorium cannot hold everyone.
-The event will not be livestreamed.
+The event will not be live streamed.

 I haven’t been this excited about an event in years.
 The agenda is below and it’s stacked.
-There’s fireside chats, panels and workshops with the most important leaders, educators and investors in robotics.
+There are fireside chats, panels and workshops with the most important leaders, educators and investors in robotics.
 Rising companies are demoing their products and there’s even a pitch-off competition where four startups will pitch their robotic startup to a panel of judges.

 There isn’t a way to highlight key speakers.
 Literally everyone involved in this event is making significant contributions to the robotic industry.
 Look for yourself.
 The agenda is below.